Santhosha18/Santhosh-SOC-Design/README.md

-# Digital VLSI SoC Design and planning Training
+# Digital VLSI SoC Design and Planning Training

-Welcome to the OpenLane workshop!
-In this workshop, we'll explore the complete process of designing an Application Specific Integrated Circuit (ASIC) using the OpenLane ASIC flow.
-We'll start with a Register Transfer Level (RTL) design and proceed through each stage of the flow, ultimately generating a Graphical Data System (GDS) file.
-The workshop covers all essential steps involved in this process.
+During the OpenLane workshop, I gained hands-on experience in designing an Application Specific Integrated Circuit (ASIC) using the OpenLane ASIC flow.
+Starting with a Register Transfer Level (RTL) design, I went through each stage of the flow, learning how to generate a Graphical Data System (GDS) file.
+The workshop provided me with a deep understanding of the complete ASIC design process and all the essential steps involved.

 ## Lessons Learned
 Comprehending the RTL to GDS Process
 1. Complete RTL to ASIC Layout Process